amirdew/CollectionViewPagingLayout/README.md

 ## About
 CollectionViewPagingLayout is a simple but powerful tool for making complex layouts for your UICollectionView.
-The implementation is very simple there is custom `UICollectionViewLayout` that gives you the ability to apply transforms on the cells.
+The implementation is very simple, there is a custom `UICollectionViewLayout` that gives you the ability to apply transforms on the cells.
 No inheritance or anything like that.
 See [How to use](https://github.com/amirdew/CollectionViewPagingLayout#how-to-use) for more details.